argonne-lcf/user-guides/docs/polaris/data-science-workflows/containers/containers.md

  singularity exec -B /opt -B /var/run/palsd/
  ```

-3. libmpi.so.40 not found: This may be due to mpich binding to the wrong system mpich.
+3. **libmpi.so.40 not found**: This may be due to mpich binding to the wrong system mpich.
 Try removing .conda & .cache & .local folders from your home directory.
 Also rebuild your container and try again.